 Application submission period:

-The period for submitting applications was opened between May 16 2018 and the following dates:
+The period for submitting applications is opened from January 25 and the following dates:

 This benefit is incompatible, for the same monthly payments of the current year, with special emergency aid for the payment of rent and with other aid from other public administrations or other organisations, which has the same purpose.